libp2p/specs/simple-request-response/README.md

 ## How to map to a libp2p stream

 Each request and response should happen in a single stream.
-There MUST NOT be pipelining.
+There SHOULD NOT be pipelining.
 After sending a request, the client SHOULD close its write side (signalling EOF to the peer).
 After handling the response, the client SHOULD close the stream.
 After sending the response the server SHOULD close the stream